Hiiiij/Inventory-Clothing-Store/README.md

- Clothing Inventory Project
+ Clothing Inventory Store

-The Inventory Clothing Project is an application showcasing key functionalities such as filtering and searching products by name or category.
+The Inventory Clothing is an application showcasing key functionalities such as filtering and searching products by name or category.
 This project is designed to demonstrate the flow of an e-commerce application from product discovery to checkout.

 Key Features:
 Filter Products: Easily filter products based on different categories like gender or style